rockycape/maths/README.md

 rounding numbers & round numbers to within a certain number of significant figures [Chapter 1: Reviewing number and financial mathematics
 1C Rational numbers (Consolidating)](http://emac.hotmaths.com.au/link/16221/section)

+Knowing how to round numbers to within a certain number of significant figures allow us to estimate more accurately  via estimating using significant figures